 RMIT offers the only undergraduate surveying degree in Victoria.
 It is accredited with local and international surveying organisations and thoroughly prepares you to enter the profession.

 As a surveying student, you will use advanced equipment and specialised software to determine the accurate position of features.
 These include:

 - light beams to electronically measure distance

-- a thorough knowledge of algebra, basic calculus, geometry, and trigonometry
+- a thorough understanding of algebra, basic calculus, geometry, and trigonometry

-- the laws that deal with surveys, property, and contracts
+- knowledge of the laws that deal with surveys, property, and contracts

 How you will learn

 Early in the degree, you’ll study the fundamentals of measurement science, cartography, and spatial information science (GIS).
 Other required skills in mathematics, statistics, and physics are also covered.

 Later, more specialised studies are offered in geodesy, map projections, spatial analysis, remote sensing, image analysis, and professional practice.